silaskoemen/WildfireModeling/README.md

 ## Data

 The dataset used in this project is sourced from the UCI Machine Learning Repository.
-It includes various features related to weather conditions and geographical location, among others.
+It includes various features related to weather conditions, time/season and geographical location, among others.

 ## Analyses